Wavetable synthesis: Principle

-Wavetable synthesis is fundamentally based on periodic reproduction of multiple arbitrary, single-cycle waveforms.
-In wavetable synthesis, some method is employed to vary or modulate the selected waveform in the wavetable.
-The position in the wavetable selects the single cycle waveform.
+Because the table contains many different waveforms, playing a longer sample that includes several different waveforms may result in odd side-effects when the system crosses the boundaries between the individual waveforms.
 Digital interpolation between adjacent waveforms allows for dynamic and smooth changes of the timbre of the tone produced.
-Sweeping the wavetable in either direction can be controlled in a number of ways, for example, by use of an LFO, envelope, pressure or velocity.
+Additional effects can be provided by reading the waveform forward or backward, and further controlled in a number of ways, for example, by use of an LFO, envelope, pressure or velocity.

 Many wavetables used in PPG and Ensoniq synthesizers can simulate the methods used by analog synthesizers, such as pulse-width modulation by utilising a number of square waves of different duty cycles.
 In this way, when the wavetable is swept, the duty cycle of the pulse wave will appear to change over time.
-As the early Ensoniq wavetable synthesizers had non resonant filters (the PPG Wave synthesizers used analogue Curtis resonant filters), some wavetables contained highly resonant waveforms to overcome this limitation of the filters.
+As the early Ensoniq wavetable synthesizers had non resonant filters (the PPG Wave synthesizers used Curtis analogue resonant filters), some wavetables contained highly resonant waveforms to overcome this limitation of the filters.